 - Stretch and stand up about every half hour.
 Stretching during the workday is a great way to combat the adverse effects of sitting at a desk for extended periods.
 Stretching is also a way to relax tense muscles, relieve stress, improve productivity, and give yourself a jump-start of energy.

 - Walk around.
 Ask your colleagues if they’d be interested in scheduling a walking meeting.
 They may like the idea of going outside for a little fresh air and exercise while you discuss business matters.
+If you are working from home, try walking around your home or even your backyard.

 - Develop your career.
 Taking control of your future could help you to access more vacation time and reach other work-related goals.
 Assess your skills and target areas where you want to grow.